Attendance mode: Full-time

 "I've had a really great five years.
 It’s a friendly and tight-knit campus.
 I have already gained a position as a Physician Associate which I will start in January."

-- The School of Medical Sciences in the Faculty of Life Sciences has been at the forefront of education in the Biomedical Sciences for over 20 years
+- The School of Pharmacy and Medical Sciences in the Faculty of Life Sciences is at the forefront of education in the Biomedical Sciences

 - You will work in a research-focused environment in laboratories that have recently undergone extensive refurbishment and provide modern, state-of-the-art facilities